LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

 # Proper Escalation

+When you've exhausted your options and need help, escalate properly.
+Don't just throw problems over the wall and hope someone catches them.

 ## Infrastructure

+Check first, escalate second:
+- Are the servers/containers running? (`kubectl get pods`, `docker ps`, whatever applies)
+- Is there disk space?
+Memory?
+CPU?
+(You'd be surprised how often "out of space" is the issue)
+- Network connectivity working?
+Can services talk to each other?
+- Any recent deployments or infrastructure changes?
+- Check monitoring/alerts - CloudWatch, Datadog, Grafana, whatever you use.

+When escalating to infrastructure:
+- Provide: What broke, when it broke, what changed before it broke.
+- Include relevant logs, metrics, and screenshots.
+- Don't just say "it's slow" - give actual numbers.

 ## Development

+Not everything is a code problem, but sometimes it is:
+- Can you reproduce the bug locally?
+- Is it specific to certain data/users/environments?
+- Recent code deployments?
+Check git history.
+- Any new dependencies or version updates?

+When escalating to developers:
+- Provide clear reproduction steps.
+- Include error messages, stack traces, and relevant logs.
+- Mention what you've already tried.
+- Be specific about the environment (dev/staging/prod).

 ## Dependencies

+Third-party services love to break at the worst times:
+- Check status pages (status.aws.com, etc.)
+- Review API rate limits - are you hitting them?
+- Authentication still valid?
+Tokens expired?
+- Network policies blocking connections?
+- Version compatibility issues?

+When escalating to dependency owners:
+- Document exactly which endpoint/service is failing.
+- Include request/response samples (redact sensitive info!).
+- Mention if it worked before and when it stopped.

 ## Other Stuff

+Sometimes the problem is... elsewhere:
+- **DNS Issues**: `nslookup` and `dig` are your friends.
+- **SSL Certificates**: Expired certificates break everything silently.
+- **Time Sync**: Services get weird when clocks drift.
+- **Permissions**: IAM roles, security groups, firewall rules - check them all.
+- **Configuration**: Environment variables, config files, secrets - are they correct?

 ## Experience
->"If you’re the smartest person in the room, you’re in the wrong room." - Richard P. Feynman
+>"If you're the smartest person in the room, you're in the wrong room." - Richard P. Feynman

+Every outage, every bug, every 3 AM incident makes you better.
+But only if you learn from it.
+- Keep a personal log of issues you've solved.
+Future you will thank present you.
+- Learn from senior engineers.
+Watch how they approach problems - it's not magic, it's pattern recognition.
+- Fail forward: mistakes happen, but make new mistakes, not the same ones.

+Don't try to know everything.
+Try to know who to ask.

 ## Git Gud
 >"I've wrestled with alligators, I've tussled with a whale.
-I done handcuffed lightning And throw thunder in jail (...)" — Muhammad Ali Jinnah
+I done handcuffed lightning And throw thunder in jail (...)" — Muhammad Ali

 Experience is what will make you proud of yourself.
-There isn’t a magic trick that will solve all problems; instead, there are tools and techniques that can help facilitate your reaction to things and act accordingly.
+There isn't a magic trick that will solve all problems; instead, there are tools and techniques that can help facilitate your reaction to things and act accordingly.

+**Get comfortable with:**
+- Command line basics (grep, awk, sed, curl, jq)
+- Your cloud provider's CLI (aws, gcloud, az)
+- Container tools (docker, kubectl)
+- Log aggregation tools (whatever your company uses)
+- Network debugging (ping, traceroute, netstat, tcpdump)

+You don't need to master everything.
+But knowing enough to be dangerous (in a good way) helps.

 ## Share
->"When people put you up in the pedestal don’t come off the pedestal acting like your humble.
-Stay up on that pedestal because if they put you there that’s showing you how high they can see.
+>"When people put you up in the pedestal don't come off the pedestal acting like your humble.
+Stay up on that pedestal because if they put you there that's showing you how high they can see.
 Stay there and pull them up." - Víctor Wooten

+Write that post-mortem.
+Share it.
+Don't hide failures.
+- Document what went wrong, why it went wrong, and how you fixed it.
+- Share your notes and diagrams with the team.
+- Do a lessons-learned session while memories are fresh.
+- Update runbooks and documentation with what you learned.

+Your 2 AM debugging session might save someone else's 2 AM next week.

 # Plan B

+>"Hope for the best, plan for the worst, and prepare to be surprised." — Denis Waitley

+Sometimes you can't fix it.
+That's okay.
+What's not okay is not having a backup plan.

+**Rollback Strategy**
+- Can you revert to the last working version?
+- Do you have backups?
+(You should have backups)
+- Feature flags to disable problematic features?
+- Graceful degradation: can the system work with reduced functionality?

+**Communication Plan**
+- Who needs to know about the incident?
+Management?
+Users?
+Other teams?
+- Draft a status update template before you need it.
+- Be honest: "We're investigating" is better than radio silence.
+- Set expectations: "ETA for fix is X hours" or "We'll update in 30 minutes."

+**When to Give Up (Temporarily)**
+- After 8+ hours straight, your brain is mush.
+Take a break.
+- If you're making things worse, stop and get help.
+- Document where you left off, so the next person can continue.
+- Sleep on it.
+Seriously, problems look different in the morning.

 # Random Conclusions

-- It was the
+- It was the DNS.
+It's always DNS.
 - We didn't even had to do this to begin with.
+- The person who wrote the original code left the company 3 years ago.
+- "It works on my machine" stops being funny when you hear it during an outage.
+- The fix was a typo in the config file that everyone missed for 2 weeks.
+- Restarting it actually worked.
+Nobody knows why.
+- The documentation was outdated.
+Of course it was.
+- Production and staging were not identical, despite what everyone claimed.